FDA Should Take Steps to Ensure That High-Risk Device Types Are Approved through the Most Stringent Premarket Review

 Recommendation for Executive Action

-Comments: FDA has taken initial steps to respond to this recommendation; however we are leaving the recommendation open because the agency has not yet taken final steps to reclassify or require premarket approval (PMA) for 11 class III device types allowed to enter the market through the less stringent 510(k) process.
-In 2009, FDA began a 5-step process to reclassify or to require PMAs for 26 class III device types.
-This process was modified by the Food and Drug Administration Safety and Innovation Act (FDASIA)--instead of issuing regulations as the final step, FDA issues an administrative order to reclassify or require PMAs for the device types.
-In 2014, the agency reported it had set a goal to have all remaining devices finalized by the second quarter of 2015; however, as of August 2015, FDA had not finished the process of reclassifying or requiring PMAs for 11 of 26 devices types.
-The agency reported completing the process for 15 device types, and provided new planned milestones to complete the process for the remaining device types by the end of 2016.
-We will leave this recommendation open until FDA makes progress in reclassifying or requiring PMAs for the remaining 11 device types.
+Comments: As of December 2019, FDA has implemented this recommendation.
+In 2009, the agency began a 5-step process to reclassify or to require premarket approvals (PMAs) for 26 class III device types.
+This process was modified by the Food and Drug Administration Safety and Innovation Act (FDASIA)-instead of issuing regulations as the final step, FDA issues an administrative order to reclassify or require PMAs for the device types.
+In 2014, the agency reported it had set a goal to have all remaining devices finalized by the second quarter of 2015; however the agency did not meet that goal.
+The agency completed the process for reclassifying or requiring a PMA for each class III device type permitted to enter the market through the 510(k) process in December 2019.

 Recommendation: The Secretary of Health and Human Services should direct the FDA Commissioner to expeditiously take steps to issue regulations for each class III device type currently allowed to enter the market through the 510(k) process.
 These steps should include issuing regulations to (1) reclassify each device type into class I or class II, or requiring it to remain in class III, and (2) for those device types remaining in class III, require approval for marketing through the PMA process.